-On Debian and Ubuntu distributions, you can use iproute2 to bring up IPv6 addresses in your /etc/network/interfaces file.
-In this configuration example, we'll use the ip command to add and remove the address depending on the current action.
-If the interface is bring brought up, add the address.
-If the interface is being brought down, remove the address.
-You can also use similar syntax if you are using static IPv4 addresses.
+On Debian and Ubuntu distributions, you can edit your /etc/network/interfaces file.
+In this example, we will use the ip command to add and remove the address depending on the current action.
+If the interface is brought up, then add the address.

 You should only add IPv6 addresses within the eth0 section, and not an interface label section such as eth0:0 or eth0:1.

-In CentOS and Fedora, the configuration is quite a bit different.
-You need to add an IPV6ADDR_SECONDARIES line to your /etc/sysconfig/network-scripts/ifcfg-eth0 file.
+In CentOS and Fedora you will need to add an IPV6ADDR_SECONDARIES line to your /etc/sysconfig/network-scripts/ifcfg-eth0 file.
 This line is a space separated list of the IPv6 addresses and the subnet you want brought up at boot.
-Here is an example configuration file.
+Below is an example of the configuration file.

 The configuration of additional IPv6 addresses in Gentoo is simple.
-To add the addresses, append the IPv6 addresses and netmask you want to the config_eth0 line in /etc/conf.d/net.
+Append the IPv6 addresses and netmask you want to the config_eth0 line in /etc/conf.d/net.
 The list itself is a space separated list.

 This guide is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.